ArvinH/claps-button/readme.md

 This will only trigger `clapDone` when counter is between `0` to `9`.

+You can use it with `innercount`. `innercount` control how many claps you've already clap.
+However, `innercount` won't work on initial load, you have to dynamic set the value.

 **Set the counter number by pass `defaultcount` attribute**

 ```html